-90 Plus: Lawrence Boudreaux, A path well traveled
+90 Plus: Lawrence Boudreaux, a path well traveled

 It’s France’s most prestigious military and civil honor.
 It’s also one of many military commendations he’s received.

-This week’s 90 Plus shared the story of a life well lived.
+This week’s 90 Plus shares the story of a life well lived.

 Boudreaux says he was raised in Church Point with eight brothers and sisters.